 If you’re renting a place becuase it’s convenient for work, is it worth living a few streets away and saving on the monthly rent to allow you to fund a holiday or study for a course?
 You can always walk to work and save the gym membership!

-Cutting expenditure on the things you don’t love will free up money to either pay off debt, save or spend on the things you love.
+Cutting expenditure on the things you don’t love will free up money to either pay off debt, save or spend on the things you actually do care about and love.

 So what do you love?